Nursing theory: Components of nursing modeling

 The first important step in development of ideas about nursing is to establish the body approach essential to nursing, then to analyse the beliefs and values around those.

 Common concepts of nursing modeling: a metaparadigm

 A metaparadigm contains philosophical worldviews and concepts that are unique to a discipline and defines boundaries that separate it from other disciplines.
 A metaparadigm is intended to help guide others to conduct research and utilize the concepts for academia within that discipline.
-The nursing metaparadigm consist of four main concepts: person, health, environment, and nursing.
+The nursing metaparadigm consists of four main concepts: person, health, environment, and nursing.